 - 10. Parents may request that their child is admitted outside their normal age group, for example, summer born children, if the child is gifted and talented, has experienced problems such as ill health or is born prematurely. - 11.
-For Reception year, any parent of a summer born child wanting their child to be admitted outside of the normal age group should make an application to their Local Authority for their child's normal age group at the usual time but also submit a request for admission outside of the normal age group at the same time.

-For other year groups, any parent wanting their child to be admitted out of the normal age group should submit a request, in writing, to the Corby Primary Academy as soon as is possible.

-12. When such a request is made, the Academy will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the parent, the Principal and any supporting evidence provided by the parent.
+For Year 3, any parent of a summer born child wanting their child to be admitted outside of the normal age group should make an application to the Academy in the first instance but also to the Local Authority for their child's normal age group at the usual time in case a request is not agreed. - For other year groups, any parent wanting their child to be admitted out of the normal age group should submit a request, in writing, to the Studfall Junior Academy as soon as is possible. - 12.
+When such a request is made, the Academy will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the parent, the Principal and any supporting evidence provided by the parent.
 The Academy is responsible for making the decision on which year group a child should be admitted to.